F in Sign Language – Video & Image Included

 Today we’ll learn the letter F in sign language.
 Naturally, because we’re talking about letters, we’ll go over how the sign language alphabet varies from that of spoken language.

 There are also differences between sign language families.
 The F alphabet in American Sign Language ASL varies from the “F in sign language UK,” which is the British Sign Language alphabet or BSL alphabet.
 Also, ASL F necessitates a one-handed sign.
-However, this is not the case with BSL.
-It necessitates the use of both hands.
+However, this is not the case with BSL, it requires the use of both hands.

 The number of hands, however, has no association with the complexity of a sign language, which is also true for BSL too.
 Learning the letter F in BSL is a simple and straightforward procedure.